razorpay/blade/rfcs/2022-04-09-accessibility.md

 </button>
 ```

-In blade we can provide a out of the box `<VisuallyHidden />` component for doing this.
+In blade we can provide an out of the box `<VisuallyHidden />` component for doing this.

 Implementations:
 - [ReachUI VisuallyHidden](https://reach.tech/visually-hidden/)